indix/css-optimum-selector/README.md

 There are two member-functions availabe to use.
 One for unique-css-selector and one for multi-selector.

-It can be used in ES6 or ES5.
-Below I am giving an example in ES6 format.
+The module can be used in ES6 or ES5.
+Below is an example in ES6 format.

-* Unique Css Selector Functions
+* Unique CSS Selector

 ```
   => getUniqueCssSelector     ---> argument is jQuery node element; return type string

 ```

-* Multi Selector
+* Multi-element CSS Selector

 ```
   => getMultiSelector         ---> argument is jQuery node element; return type array of string

 ```

-CSS selector needs one argument which is a target element.
-Multi selector need three arguments in which third argument is optional.
-First two arguments are the target elements and third optional argument is number which is relative depth for searching.
+**getUniqueCssSelector** accepts one argument the target element.

+**getMultiSelector** accepts three arguments, the third being optional.
+The first two arguments are the target elements and the third optional argument is a number indicating the relative depth.

-* Snipet
+* Snippet

 ```
 import CSSOptimumSelector from 'css-optimum-selector'